ryanef/ryanfdev/src/content/blog/aws-elastic-container-service-overview.md

 Tasks are an instantiation of a Task Definition in the same way a house is an instantiation of a blueprint.
 A Task Definition lets you define the launch type *(EC2, Fargate or External)*, CPU, Memory, Storage, Container Definitions, Security Groups, Network Mode and much more.
 Some things are required and some are optional depending on the launch type you choose.

 A Task Definition can have one or multiple Container Definitions.
-A Container is a program that runs in isolation from other programs in the same way a house has multiple rooms.
 Since a task can have multiple containers, it will be important to think about the hard limits set by your CPU and Memory in the Task Definition.

 ## Container Definitions